oprypin/crsfml/gitbook/window-opengl.md

 puts "version #{settings.major_version}.#{settings.minor_version}"
 ```

-OpenGL versions above 3.0 are supported by CrSFML (as long as your graphics driver can handle them).
-Support for selecting the profile of 3.2+ contexts and whether the context debug flag is set was added in CrSFML 2.3.
+OpenGL versions above 3.0 are supported by SFML (as long as your graphics driver can handle them).
+Support for selecting the profile of 3.2+ contexts and whether the context debug flag is set was added in SFML 2.3.
 The forward compatibility flag is not supported.
-By default, CrSFML creates 3.2+ contexts using the compatibility profile because the graphics module makes use of legacy OpenGL functionality.
+By default, SFML creates 3.2+ contexts using the compatibility profile because the graphics module makes use of legacy OpenGL functionality.
 If you intend on using the graphics module, make sure to create your context without the core profile setting or the graphics module will not function correctly.
-On OS X, CrSFML supports creating OpenGL 3.2+ contexts using the core profile only.
+On OS X, SFML supports creating OpenGL 3.2+ contexts using the core profile only.
 If you want to use the graphics module on OS X, you are limited to using a legacy context which implies OpenGL version 2.1.

 ## A typical OpenGL-with-CrSFML program